Voluntary Provident Fund (VPF)

 Since the Voluntary Provident Fund is a subset of EPF, it earns interest at the same rate as the latter.
 Employees’ Provident Fund Organisation – the organisation that overlooks EPF regulations – reviews the EPF interest rate at the end of every financial year after consulting with the Finance Ministry.

-For the Financial Year 2023-24, the EPF interest rate was set at 8.1%.
+For the Financial Year 2023-24, the EPF interest rate is set at 8.15%.
 This same percentage is also applied when calculating the interest on a Voluntary Provident Fund.

 • Contribution to VPF

-EPFO has no strict guidelines concerning VPF contributions.
+EPFO has no strict guidelines concerning the VPF contribution limit.
 The only default criterion is that an individual needs to contribute a portion of their salary that is in addition to the compulsory percentage fixed for EPF.

 For example, if Jeetu earns Rs.30,000 per month (basic pay + dearness allowance), then his compulsory contribution as per the standard percentage would be Rs.3600 (30,000 x 12%).
 Therefore, if he chooses to deposit Rs.6000 per month to his EPF account, then his Voluntary Provident Fund would be Rs.2400 (6000 – 3600).